 So you have some work to do.
 However, take care to choose your preferred law firm.
 You will be working with the firm for 24 months and it would be in your best interest to make sure that the firm that you choose suits the areas of law you are interested in and whose core values and mission statement resonates with you too.

-This is a gruelling process that many aspiring solicitors will have to endure.
-The reality is that it is not easy to obtain a training contract however there are many useful resources to look into that offer tips and advices to aspiring solicitors on obtaining a training contract of your dreams.
-The Law Society website has a range of excellent resources that you can check out to find more out on same.
+This is a grueling process that many aspiring solicitors will have to endure.
+The reality is that it is not easy to obtain a training contract however there are many useful resources to look into that offer tips and advice to aspiring solicitors on obtaining a training contract of your dreams.
+The Law Society website has a range of excellent resources that you can check out to find more on same.

 If you are only starting to look for firms to work in, here are a few tips that you should consider:

-- Ask yourself what area of law are you are interested in.
+- Ask yourself what area of law you are interested in.

 - Search for firms in the region that you want to work in that align with your interest

-- Read up on those firm and ask yourself ‘do we share the same values?’
+- Read up on those firms and ask yourself ‘Do we share the same values?’
 ‘Can I see myself working in this firm?’
-‘What is the core values of the firm?’
+‘What are the core values of the firm?’

-- Another tip is to connect with a practising solicitor and ask them if they can spare 5-10 minutes to ask them some questions about the firm
+- Another tip is to connect with a practicing solicitor and ask them if they can spare 5-10 minutes to ask them some questions about the firm

 These steps will get you started on your law firm research!